Breathable Insulated Jacket

 The two hand pockets are warm and roomy enough to stuff gloves or a hat inside; but I wish they had zippers, so that I could keep a second pair of gloves in them (or dry out a wet pair) without fear of losing them.
 There’s a drawcord hem to seal in warmth.
 The jacket stuffs into a hand pocket, packing down to about the size of a cantaloupe—making it as packable as high-quality down jackets that offer comparable warmth.

 The Outdoor Research Ascendant Hoody’s breathability and degree of warmth make it a legitimate four-season shell for summer backpacking, shoulder-season dayhiking and climbing, backcountry skiing, mountaineering, bike commuting, or throwing on after you finish a trail run.
 And it costs less than many insulated jackets that are less versatile.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s or women’s Outdoor Research Ascendant Hoody at moosejaw.com, ems.com, outdoorresearch.com, or rei.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s or women’s Outdoor Research Ascendant Hoody at moosejaw.com, ems.com, or rei.com, or the men’s at outdoorresearch.com or the women’s at outdoorresearch.com.